jwodder/lineinfile/SPEC.md

   expanded?

-- Should the library functions return structures containing information on what, if anything, was changed?
+- Should the library functions return structures containing information on what, if anything, was changed, the path to the backup, etc.?

 - idea: When `backrefs` is in effect, support passing the string to expand separately from the `line` (Pass it as the `backrefs` value?) so that a line